 Executives receive a base pay and benefits which reflect their roles, experience and level of responsibility.
-This is reviewed annually to ensure the executive's pay is competitive with the market.
+This is reviewed annually to ensure the executive's pay is competitive with made available for executives and/or the market.
 Other benefits include car and travel allowances.